nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_emergency.md

 **Information associated with the current emergency can be found here [nshconnect/gpconnect-emergency-codes](https://github.com/nhsconnect/gpconnect-emergency-codes)**

-{% include custominfocallout.html content="**Information:** NHSD will supply the list of codes to be configured, and communicate when this functionality should be switch on/off." type="warning" %}
+{% include custominfocallout.html content="**Information:** NHSD will supply the list of codes to be configured, and communicate when this functionality should be switched on/off." type="warning" %}

 ## HTML view ##